Salvrezz/Salvrezz-/Power_BI/Taxi_Transaction/README.md

 ![Revenue_Analysis](Revenue_Analysis.png)
 ![Distribution](Distribution.jpg)

-**Key Summary:**
+##**Key Summary:**
-Trip Purpose Distribution:
+#Trip Purpose Distribution:
-The highest trip purposes are for errands (215 trips) and leisure (205 trips), followed closely by airport transfers and business-related trips.
+-The highest trip purposes are for errands (215 trips) and leisure (205 trips), followed closely by airport transfers and business-related trips.
-Commute trips are the least frequent.
+-Commute trips are the least frequent.
 Revenue Insights:
 By Day of Week: Revenue is highest on Tuesday and declines steadily towards Saturday.
 By Hour of Day: Peak revenue hours seem to fall during mid-day and early evening, with lower revenue during late-night and early-morning hours.